PaulJeFi/reglisse-chess/readme.md

 - [UCI](./engine-interface.md) interface (not fully supported)

 ## Why _Réglisse_ ?
-Like for [Ramsès-Chess](https://github.com/PaulJeFi/ramses-chess), I took a cat name.
+As for [Ramsès-Chess](https://github.com/PaulJeFi/ramses-chess), I took a cat name.
 Réglisse is one of my friend's cat.

 ## Special Thanks
 See the [thanks file](./THANKS.md) to see people who made this project possible.